peteinfo/16x16/16x16.js/ReadMe.md

 - Handle scene switches as page reloads using a URL param to indicate the next type of mode, possibly also a choice, etc.
 - Add KB shortcut to go to next scene
 - Add a toggle to prefer row of column based iteration to better support making a horizontal tracker.
-- Data logging mode (which mode is popular, how long used?)
-- Implement "Interest" tracker, dwell time
+- Data logging mode (which mode is popular, how long used?).
+Implement "Interest" tracker, dwell time
 - **DONE** Flashing Cursor!

+## sound ideas

+- Record some scales.
+- Field recordings.
+- Water drops?
+- Drum sounds.